geoffrey-eisenbarth/django-ctct/README.md

 ## Contributing

-Once version 0.1.0 is released on PyPI, the roadmap of new features is roughly:
+Once version 0.1.0 is released on PyPI, we hope to implement the following new features (in no particular order):

   * Support for API syncing using signals (`post_save`, `pre_delete`, `m2m_changed`, etc).
 This will be controlled by the `CTCT_SYNC_SIGNALS` setting.
   * Background task support using `django-tasks` (which hopefully will merge into Django).
 This will be controlled by the `CTCT_ENQUEUE_DEFAULT` setting.
+  * Add `models.CheckConstraint` and `models.UniqueConstraint` constraints that are currently commented out.

 I'm always open to new suggestions, so please reach out on GitHub: https://github.com/geoffrey-eisenbarth/django-ctct/